MHJahanbakhsh/notes/Redux.md

 ---
 as the stephan showed,with redux thunk we can still have some normal action creators alongside with async functions. but it seems with redux-saga every action goes through saga and you have to write all of your action in 'watcher-worker' form

+### what is 'pristine' and 'submitting' in redux-form?
+__pristine__ means that no fields in the form have been modified yet
+__submitting__, as the name suggests, means that the form is in process of submitting.